cashubtc/nuts/xx.md

 The mint will check that hash of `CairoProof.claim.public_data.public_memory.program` matches with `Proof.secret.data`, and verify the correctness of the STARK proof.

-Additionally, it will also check that the hash of `CairoProof.claim.public_data.public_memory.output` matches one of the values in `Proof.secret.tags.program_output`, if the tag is present.
+Additionally, it will also check that the hash of `CairoProof.claim.public_data.public_memory.output` matches the value in `Proof.secret.tags.program_output`.

 To give a concrete example of the basic case, to mint a locked token we first create a Cairo `Secret` that reads: